techidaily/site-facebook/source/_posts/from-concept-to-celebration-structuring-fb-events.md

 ## Make Events on Facebook

- There are[reasons why you should and shouldn't use events on Facebook](https://www.makeuseof.com/facebook-events-pros-and-cons/) .
+ There are [reasons why you should and shouldn't use events on Facebook](https://www.makeuseof.com/facebook-events-pros-and-cons/) .
 If you want to organize an event for your Facebook friends or a public event on Facebook, you can do so relatively easily.
 Whether you are using your phone or your desktop for creating an event, the steps are similar.

 If you are using your phone, all you have to do is: